Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Examples

+where the second term arises from direct integration of $\nu \partial_x^2$.
+Thus, the second term appears as a correction to the ohmic Shockley-Ramo theorem in this geometry. \footnote{Note that $\mathbf{v} \neq \mathbf{v}_s$ (and $I^\text{SR} \neq I_s$) even though the equation of motion is $\mathcal{L}[\mathbf{v}] = \mathcal{L}[\mathbf{v}_s]$, as evidenced by the second term; this leads to a correction to the ohmic Shockley-Ramo result.
+This arises because $\mathbf{v}_s$ is a source current, and need not obey the constraints on $\mathbf{v}$ like boundary conditions or incompressibility; the electric potential $\phi$ redistributes and screens the forces due to $\mathbf{v}_s$ to satisfy the constraints on $\mathbf{v}$.}

+To better understand the result Eq.~\eqref{eq: SR rectangle}, we explicitly write the ohmic-Stokes equation [Eq.~\eqref{eq: rectangle eom}] with our inputs.

+By linearity, we can treat each term on the right-hand side separately.
+For the first term, by uniqueness of the ODE solution it can be quickly deduced that $\int dx v_x = \int dx v_{s,x}$.
+This directly gives the first term of Eq.~\eqref{eq: SR rectangle}, which corresponds to the ohmic Shockley-Ramo result.
+However, $x$-variations in $v_{s,x}$ also generate a viscous force, leading to the second term on the right-hand side.
+This does not have a simple counterpart for $v_x$ on the left-hand side due to incompressibility.
+Therefore, there is an additional contribution to current given by the second term of Eq.~\eqref{eq: SR rectangle} which augments the ohmic Shockley-Ramo result.
+In particular, this term is only non-zero if $\partial_x v_{s,x}$ is non-periodic along $x$.

-where the second term arises from integration by parts.
-Notice that Eq.~\eqref{eq: SR rectangle} only recovers the ohmic Shockley-Ramo theorem [Eq.~\eqref{eq: SR theorem}] in the $\lambda \rightarrow 0$ limit due to the non-trivial second term, where $\nabla \phi_\alpha = \pm 1/\ell$ for this geometry.
+We note that Eq.~\eqref{eq: SR rectangle} only recovers the ohmic Shockley-Ramo theorem [Eq.~\eqref{eq: SR theorem}] in the $\lambda \rightarrow 0$ limit due to the non-trivial second term ($\nabla \phi_\alpha = \pm 1/\ell$ for this geometry).
 However, the second term only depends on the boundary, so the noise input

-does indeed behave as if it obeys the ohmic Shockley-Ramo theorem for this geometry.
+does indeed behave as if it obeys the ohmic Shockley-Ramo theorem for this geometry (recall we use $\delta I_0 = I^\text{SR}[\delta \mathbf{v}_s]$).
 This fills in a subtle unjustified assumption used in Ref.~\onlinecite{Hui2023}.
 For completeness, solving the noise problem gives a Johnson noise temperature

 where $R_\text{ohm} \equiv \ell/(h\sigma_D)$, recovering the result of Ref.~\onlinecite{Hui2023}.
 One can verify that for $T = T_0$ one indeed finds $T_\text{JN} = T_0$ as a sanity check.